Augustin007/usefulpy/index.md

 - `write`/`ComposeNumber`/`syllables`/`unformat`: write adds commas to string numbers, syllables counts syllables in a word/phrase, compose number writes out an input integer (`ComposeNumber(100)` returns `'one hundred'`, unformat .lowers the text, replaces any written out greek letters (for example: pi with π) or written out numbers (`unformat('two hundred forty three thousand six hundred twelve')` returns `'243612'`.

 #### Multline class
-Formatting includes a `multline` class, still a bit confusing and in its early stages but, in theory, cocinate and deal with strings that can span various lines as if they were single line in theory:
+Formatting includes a `multline` class, still a bit confusing and in its early stages but, cocinates and deals with strings that can span various lines as if they were single line/matrix. in theory:
 ```
 ' 3 '   '12'   ' 3 12'
 '---' + '--' = '-----'
 ' 4 '   '13'   ' 4 13'
 ```

+Now supports some pretty neat slicing.

 (of course, in the IDLE this would look different)

+## Decorators

+Decorators just has a few decorators.
+Nothing much to see here.

+## IDE

+A usefulpy IDE, in progress

+## gui

+Includes a wrapper around tkinter, which can be frustrating to work with, to make it simpler and a set of programs called py3d, for a 3d space in the built-in tkinter canvas.

 ## Versions